 Don’t follow them, you have no idea if they are active/engaged/abandoned accounts, instead open the FOLLOWERS page for some of the accounts listed and follow whoever recently followed them.

-Another technique is to find Twitter accounts in your niche who are obviously using Twitter follow churn techniques and follow their followers.
-I stumbled on an account in a niche I’m interested this month that’s just over 3 weeks old and already has 11,000 followers (it’s following 3,000 accounts) so it’s averaging about 500 new followers a day.
-Strongly suggests the owner is using relatively aggressive follower churn techniques, but so far has got away with it: useful to me because I know the 11,000 followers have followed within the last few weeks and the newest 1,000 probably last couple of days and they’ll probably follow my Twitter account in the same niche.
+Another technique is to find Twitter accounts in your niche who are obviously using mass Twitter follow/unfollow churn techniques and follow their followers.
+I stumbled on an account in a niche I’m interested in that’s just over 3 weeks old (this was in 2018) and already has 11,000 Twitter followers (it’s following 3,000 accounts) so it’s probably mass following about 500 new Twitter followers a day.
+Strongly suggests the owner is using relatively aggressive follower churn techniques, but so far has got away with it: useful to me because I know the 11,000 followers have followed within the last few weeks and the latest 1,000 Twitter followers probably followed over the last couple of days and they’ll probably follow my Twitter account in the same niche.